software-gardening/almanack/CONTRIBUTING.md

 We’re deeply committed to a smooth and intuitive user experience which helps people benefit from the content found within this project.
 This commitment requires a good relationship and open communication with our users.

-We encourage you to report bugs or propose enhancements to improve the Software Gardening Almanac as a [GitHub issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) associated with the repository.
+We encourage you to file a [GitHub issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) to report bugs or propose enhancements to improve the Software Gardening Almanac.

-First, figure out if your proposal is already implemented by reading existing issues or pull requests!
+First, figure out if your idea is already implemented by reading existing issues or pull requests!
-Next, check the issues (<https://github.com/software-gardening/almanac/issues>) to see if someone else has already reported the bug or proposed the enhancement you have in mind.
+Check the issues (<https://github.com/software-gardening/almanac/issues>) and pull requests (<https://github.com/software-gardening/almanac/pulls>)  to see if someone else has already documented or began implementation of your idea.
-If you do find the suggestion, please comment on the existing issue noting that you are also interested in the functionality.
+If you do find your idea in an existing issue, please comment on the existing issue noting that you are also interested in the functionality.
-If you do not find the suggestion, please open a new issue and document the specific enhancement and why it would be helpful for your particular use case.
+If you do not find your idea, please open a new issue and document why it would be helpful for your particular use case.

-Specifically, the following may help when it comes to addressing the issue:
+Please also provide the following specifics:

 - The version of the Software Gardening Almanac you're referencing.
 - Specific error messages or how the issue exhibits itself.